Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Introduction

 \subsection{Organisation}

 In \cref{sec:preliminaries} we give an introduction to the previous key equation-based decoding algorithms: half-the-minimum distance and Power decoding.
-In \cref{sec:new_key}, we then derive the new key equations.
-These are non-linear relations between polynomials revealing the error, and we describe in \cref{sec:solving} how to use them for obtaining an efficient decoding algorithm.
+In \cref{sec:new_key}, we then derive the new key equations: non-linear relations between known polynomials, revealing the error.
 We derive a decoding radius in \cref{sec:radius}, and relate it directly to that of the Guruswami--Sudan algorithm.
-Power decoding will fail on certain received words within this radius, however, and we investigate this in \cref{sec:failure}.
-In \cref{sec:simulation} we give simulation results. \ifArxiv In \cref{sec:reencoding} and \cref{sec:syndrome} we investigate re-encoding respectively syndrome reformulations of the proposed key equations, providing practical -- if not asymptotic -- speedups to the decoder. \fi
+Power decoding will fail on certain error patterns within this radius, however, and we investigate this in \cref{sec:failure}.
+In \cref{sec:simulation} we give simulation results.
+In \cref{sec:pade} we show how to efficiently solve the key equations. \ifExtended In \cref{sec:reencoding} and \cref{sec:syndrome} we investigate re-encoding respectively syndrome reformulations of the proposed key equations, providing practical -- if not asymptotic -- speedups to the decoder. \else In \cref{sec:reencoding} we investigate re-encoding of the proposed key equations, providing practical -- if not asymptotic -- speedups to the decoder. \fi

-The decoding method has been implemented in Sage v6.9 \cite{stein_sagemath_????} and can be downloaded from \url{http://jsrn.dk/code-for-articles}, together with the code for running the simulation.
+The decoding method has been implemented in Sage v8.0 \cite{stein_sagemath_????} and can be downloaded from \url{http://jsrn.dk/code-for-articles}, together with the code for running the simulation.